chainswarm/chainswarm/doc/indexers/substrate/known_addresses.md

 - **GET /{network}/known-addresses**: Retrieves known addresses with pagination
 - Optional filtering by specific addresses
 - Standardized pagination with metadata (page, page_size, total_items, total_pages)

+### Relationship with Other Indexers

+The Known Addresses service operates as an independent enrichment service rather than part of the main data flow.
+Unlike the Balance Transfers, Balance Series, and Money Flow indexers which consume data from the Block Stream indexer, the Known Addresses service:

+1. Maintains its own independent data source and update cycle
+2. Provides enrichment data that can be joined with results from other indexers
+3. Does not depend on the Block Stream indexer for its core functionality
+4. Serves as a supplementary service that enhances the value of data from other indexers

 ### Usage in Other Indexers